MERITOCRACY

 across sexes, classes or ethnic groups.
 In this paper I address the question of how far

 Northern Ireland can be considered to be an educational meritocracy.
-In other words, to
+In seeking to explain

-the analyses I draw on recent work that discusses and illustrates some of the difficulties
+the results of the analyses I draw on recent work that discusses and illustrates some of

-with the concept of merit and with the attempt to equate meritocracy with a
+the difficulties with the concept of merit and with the attempt to equate

 Responding to Discrimination as a Function of Meritocracy Beliefs and Personal